Proximal Galerkin: A structure-preserving finite element method for pointwise bound constraints

 \subsection{Numerical experiments}

 In this set of experiments, we estimate the gradients $\nabla F(\rho^k)$ in~\Cref{alg:TopologyOptimization} by discretizing \cref{eq:TopOpt_VariationalCharacterizationOfTheGradient} with $C^0(\Omega)$-conforming, quadrilateral finite elements of degree $p\geq 1$.
 Likewise, the discrete displacements $\mathbf{u}_h^k \approx \mathbf{u}^k$ and filtered densities, $\tilde{\rho}_h^k \approx \tilde{\rho}^k$, are also computed with conforming finite elements of degree $p$.
 Finally, unlike the physical variables above, the latent variable $\psi^k$ is approximated by {discontinuous} piecewise polynomials $\psi^k_h$ of degree $p-1$.
 Note that this induces a discontinuous primal variable $\rho^k_h := \sigmoid(\psi^k_h)$ satisfying $0 < \rho^k_h < 1$; see also \Cref{rem:TopOpt_DiscreteBoundConstraints}.
 We then apply the resulting discretized version of \Cref{alg:TopologyOptimization} to solve~\cref{eqs:elastic_compliance} with $\underline{\rho} = 10^{-6}$, $\lambda=\mu = 1$, $\theta = 0.5$, and $\epsilon = 0.02$.
-This experiment is an official part of MFEM 4.6; in particular, see MFEM Example~37 \cite{Keith2023TopOptCode}.
+The boundary conditions and body force $\mathbf{f}$ are depicted in~\Cref{fig:ElasticCompliance_mesh}.
+This experiment is an official part of MFEM 4.6.
+We invite the reader to view MFEM Example~37 \cite{Keith2023TopOptCode} for full implementation details.
 For sake of space, we have focused on presenting results with low-order discretizations (i.e., $p = 1,2$) of the above form and left the exploration of higher-order discretizations to future work.

 A sequence of iterates converging to a discrete solution with mesh size $h = h_0/128$ and polynomial degree $p = 1$ are depicted in \Cref{fig:ElasticCompliance_sequence}.
 From this figure, we observe typical first-order convergence behavior to a standard truss-like structure.
 To generate this figure, we used the heuristic step size sequence $\alpha_k = 25 k$ and tolerances $\mathtt{itol.} = 10^{-2}$ and $\mathtt{ntol.} = 10^{-5}$.
 Although the conventional wisdom from finite-dimensional optimization theory would indicate that $\alpha_k$ should tend to zero, or at the very least be less than the reciprocal of the Lipschitz constant of $\nabla F$, our experiments indicate that we can moderately increase the step sizes and still obtain satisfactory convergence behavior.
 To be fair, ``satisfactory'' convergence is based on the heuristic stopping rule given in~\Cref{alg:TopologyOptimization}.